Country of origin: syria

 [r] To Antwerp.

 [r] Immediately to Antwerp.
 I had a friend here who came for me.
-Yes, he has me… I am lucky.
+Yes he has me … I am lucky.
 I stayed with him.
-Yes… I had to wait a few days until I went to Brussels to ask for asylum… So I applied for asylum.
-And then they sent us to a camp in… in a shelter.
+Yes… I had to wait a few days until I went to Brussels to request asylum … So I applied for asylum.
+And then they sent us to a camp in … In reception center.

 [i] Where?